KodeFu/cse687/README.md

 From TestExec, browse to a test dll (i.e. TestFuncsA.dll in the TestHarness\x64\Debug directory).
 Select the tests which you'd like to run - they will be moved to the test queue.
 Click on Run Tests.

 TestHarness runs as a console application and executes tests.

 ![TestHarness](https://github.com/KodeFu/cse687/blob/master/Archive/TestHarness.png)

-TestExec runs as a GUIL application and interacts with the user to select tests to execute and show log messages.
+TestExec runs as a GUI application and interacts with the user to select tests to execute and show log messages.

 ![TestExec](https://github.com/KodeFu/cse687/blob/master/Archive/TestExec.png)